Commencement FAQs

 Yes!
 Every graduate will have their name announced as they walk across the stage.
 (How exciting is that?!)

-Are online students eligible to walk in Commencement?
+Are Monroe Online graduates eligible to walk in Commencement?

 Yes, absolutely!

-Are St. Lucia graduates included in the New York ceremony?
+Are Saint Lucia graduates included in the New York ceremony?

-The St. Lucia campus holds its own Commencement in October.
+The Saint Lucia campus holds its own Commencement in October.

 Will I receive my diploma at the ceremony?